 This film gave us a lot, Golden Tickets, Oompa Loompas, the Everlasting Gobstopper, and of course introduced the world-famous song “The Candy Man,” which Sammy Davis Jr. would turn into a #1 hit.
 Davis actually pushed to play the Candy Store owner, too, but Stuart thought a huge star would break the reality of the film.
 We’re going back to Wonka’s factory, now let’s get on with it.
 “The suspense is terrible… I hope it’ll last.”

 1. Gene Wilder (Willy Wonka)

-4 years later in ‘71, he had starred in two other films, but he had the gumption to only accept Willy Wonka with one condition.
-His limp entrance turned a somersault.
-Gene had a vision.
+Four years later, in ‘71, he had starred in two other films, but had the gumption to only accept Willy Wonka with one condition: His limp entrance turned somersault.
+Gene obviously had had something very specific in mind.
 From the get-go, the audience would never know when Wonka was telling the truth.
 This specific entrance choice was so memorable and playful, the reactions of the children were genuine, setting the tone for the entire factory tour.
 One of the greatest comedic actors of all time, from Young Frankenstein to his defeated and drunk Waco Kid in Blazing Saddles, Gene had a gift.
 His last role was in the early 2000s on the hit show Will & Grace.

 2. Julie Dawn Cole (Veruca Salt)

 “I want it now!”
 Veruca Salt was the bratty, greedy teen who had her poor father wrapped around her spoiled finger.
 This film was Julie Dawn Cole’s acting debut.
 The “I Want It Now” sequence was filmed on her 13th birthday and Cole was gifted three film props: a golden egg, a golden ticket, and an Everlasting Gobstopper.